+d.
+I-95/Scudder Falls Bridge Alignment Design Options

 e.
-Pedestrian/Bicycle Facility
+NJ 29 Interchange

+f.
+I-95 Scudder Falls Bridge Improvement Alternative

-C. Temporary Construction Easements31
+C. Temporary Construction Easements3

-D. Assessment of Least Harm40
+D. Assessment of Least Harm

+D. ASSESSMENT OF LEAST HAFIN

-E. Measures to Minimize Harm to the Section 4(f) Resources45
+E. Measures to Minimize Harm to the Section 4(f) Resources

 VII.
-SECTION 4(F) COORDINATION AND RESPONSE TO DRAFT SECTION 4(F) REVIEW COMMENTS

-VIII.
-CONCLUSION52
+SECTION 4(F) COORDINATION43

+LIST OF TABLES

-LIST OF TABLES Table 1 - Section 4(f) Resources in the Project Area
+LIST OF TABLES

+Table 1 - Section 4(f) Resources in the Project Area7

+Table 2 - Section 4(f) Resources Potentially Used by the Alternatives

 LIST OF FIGURES

+LIST OF FIGURES

-Figure I-1 Regional Location Map
+Figure I-1 Regional Location Map2

+Figure I-2 Project Location Map3

+Figures IV-1A-C Section 4(f) Resources8

+Figures VI-1A-E Standard Lane Additions on Upstream Alignment

+Figures VI-2 Delaware and Raritan Canal Potential Section 4(f) Use 38

 APPENDICES

-Appendix A Proximity Impact Assessment Summary Appendix B Programmatic Agreement Appendix C Agency Coordination Appendix D Public Coordination
+Appendix A Proximity Impact Assessment Summary

-PROJECT

-NORTHERN
+Appendix B Programmatic Agreement

+Appendix C Agency Coordination

+Appendix D Public Coordination

-PROJECT
+NORTHERN PROJECT

-FINAL SECTION 4(f) EVALUATION I. INTRODUCTION
+DRAFT SECTION 4(f) EVALUATION

+I. INTRODUCTION

-The Delaware River Joint Toll Bridge Commission (DRJTBC), in cooperation with the Federal Highway Administration (FHWA), Pennsylvania Department of Transportation (PennDOT), and the New Jersey Department of Transportation (NJDOT), proposes improvements to the I-95/ Scudder Falls Bridge over the Delaware River and 4 miles of the I-95 mainline to alleviate traffic congestion and improve operational and safety conditions.
+The Delaware River Joint Toll Bridge Commission (DRJTBC), in cooperation with the Federal Highway Administration (FHWA), Pennsylvania Department of Transportation (PennDOT), and the New Jersey Department of Transportation (NJDOT), proposes improvements to the I-95/Scudder Falls Bridge over the Delaware River and 4 miles of the I-95 mainline to alleviate traffic congestion and improve operational and safety conditions.
 The I-95/Scudder Falls Bridge, which was constructed in 1959, carries I-95 across the Delaware River between Lower Makefield Township, Bucks County, Pennsylvania and Ewing Township, a suburb of Trenton, in Mercer County, New Jersey (Figures 1 and 2).
 The project study limits approximately extend between PA 332 (Newtown-Yardley Road) in Lower Makefield Township and Bear Tavern Road in Ewing Township.
-The DRJTBC owns and operates 20 bridges.
-The inventory consists of 7 toll bridges and 13 non-toll bridges.
-The existing I-95/Scudder Falls Bridge is a non-tolled bridge.
-The planned replacement I-95/Scudder Falls Bridge will be tolled.
-On the I-95/Scudder Falls Bridge, an all electronic cashless tolling system will be implemented in the southbound direction only.
-This one-direction toll collection is consistent with all other tolled DRJTBC bridges crossing from New Jersey to Pennsylvania.

 Based on Section 6009(a) of SAFETEA-LU, 49 U.S.C.
-303, and 23 CFR 774, the Secretary of Transportation may approve a transportation program or project requiring the use of publicly owned land of a public park, recreation area, or wildlife and waterfowl refuge or land from a historic site of national, state, or local significance as determined by the federal, state or local officials having jurisdiction over the park, recreation area, refuge, or site only if: - There is no feasible and prudent alternative to the use of such land; and - The program or project includes all possible planning to minimize harm to the park, recreation area, wildlife and waterfowl refuge, or historic site resulting from the use; or - The use, including any measures to minimize harm will have a de minimis impact on the property.
+303, and 23 CFR 774, the Secretary of Transportation may approve a transportation program or project requiring the use of publicly owned land of a public park, recreation area, or wildlife and waterfowl refuge or land from a historic site of national, state, or local significance as determined by the federal, state or local officials having jurisdiction over the park, recreation area, refuge, or site only if:

+- There is no feasible and prudent alternative to the use of such land; and - The program or project includes all possible planning to minimize harm to the park, recreation area, wildlife and waterfowl refuge, or historic site resulting from the use; or - The use, including any measures to minimize harm will have a de minimis impact on the property.